JuliaCloud/JuliaBox/README.md

 - `mem_limit` is a maximum memory allowed per docker container (running a local nginx, ijulia, bash as well as the users julia sessions).
 Default is 1GB.
     - NOTE: To be able to use `mem_limit`, the host kernel must be configured to support the same.
     - See <http://docs.docker.io/en/latest/installation/kernel/#memory-and-swap-accounting-on-debian-ubuntu>
+- `cpu_limit` is a number between 1-1024 indicating the CPU priority as described at <https://wiki.archlinux.org/index.php/Cgroups>
 - `inactivity_timeout` specifies the time in seconds to wait before clearing an inactive session, for example, when the user closes the browser window .
     - Default is 300 seconds. `protected_sessions` are not affected.
 - `expire` specifes an upper time limit for a user session before it is auto-deleted.
 0 means never expire. `protected_sessions` are not affected.